MicrosoftDocs/well-architected/well-architected/security/classify-data.md

 _Taxonomy_ is a hierarchical representation of classification that has named entities to indicate categorization criteria.

-In general, there isn’t a universal standard for classification or defining taxonomy.
-It’s purely driven by organization’s motivation for protecting data.
+In general, there isn't a universal standard for classification or defining taxonomy.
+It's purely driven by organization's motivation for protecting data.
 It may be compliance requirements, promise to the workload users, and other criteria that are usually driven by business needs.

 Here are some example classification labels for sensitivity levels, information type, and scope of compliance.